April -- Week 2

 Movement

-Note: For this unit collect CDs or tapes of different types of music
+Note: This unit covers all different types of music

---the library and thrift stores are great for this!--
+--YouTube or your local library and thrift stores are great sources for this!--

 Classical, Country, Rock, Pop, Rap, Contempoary, Worship, etc.